 According to another version, the tree was gifted by Arabian traders to Sultan Muhammad Quli Qutub Shah, who ruled the kingdom at that time.
 As if it’s not enough, there is also an interesting legend attached to the giant baobab of Hyderabad.
 The tree is hollow inside, and it’s believed that the notorious 40 thieves used to hide in it during the day time only to come out at night in order to do their mischief.
 Considering the size of the tree trunk, perhaps the number of thieves is a bit exaggerated.
 Alternatively, the 40 bandits were far from being heavily built.

 My inquisitive mind demanded to repeat the experience of the infamous thieves, and I actually climbed the tree.
-But when the rickshaw driver mentioned a possibility of snakes being inside, common sense and responsibilities outweighed my curiosity.
+But when the rickshaw driver mentioned a possibility of snakes being inside, the instinct of self preservation outweighed my curiosity.
 However, my courageous brother-in-law put the driver’s words in doubt and climbed inside through the small opening in the tree trunk.
 According to him, the hollow was dark and full of insects.

 All in all, I don’t regret including the giant baobab into my tightly packed itinerary when visiting Hyderabad.
 The silent witness of turbulent past, this magnificent tree has been watching Hyderabad developing for more than 400 years.
 The proximity of Mullah Khayali Mosque, a 16th century monument, was an added benefit for an architecture lover like me.